Gaslight Square, St. Louis: History

-The district was greatly affected by dramatic change in culture and music of the late 1950s and '60s when the bohemian and later hippie generation began questioning traditional majority values in art, literature, and political self-expression.
-The district attracted many poets and writers, such as Jack Kerouac and Allen Ginsberg who would stop in St. Louis to experience Gaslight Square.

-Many entertainers such as the Smothers Brothers, Lenny Bruce, Miles Davis, Barbra Streisand, Jackie Mason, Mike Nichols and Elaine May, Woody Allen, Jerry Stiller, Dick Gregory, and Jack E. Leonard gained exposure at the start of their careers in the clubs of Gaslight Square.
-Even rockers played Gaslight Square.
-Under the name Allman Joys, Gregg Allman and his brother, Duane, spent six months there in 1966 playing at Pepe's à Gogo.

-Traditional jazz clubs in Gaslight Square included Peacock Alley and Opera House.
-Modern jazz clubs included the Dark Side.
-Rosalie Lovett's Left Bank featured barrelhouse bluesman James Crutchfield.

-By the late 1960s, Gaslight Square had lost its luster, falling victim to the rapid growth of suburbs, urban decay, and "white flight" of that era.
+Before its heyday, the district was home to several antique shops.
+Especially in its early days, it was associated with beatnik and other countercultural elements.
+It was kick-started in the aftermath of the city's 1959 tornado outbreak, which caused severe property damage but also led to an influx of attention and insurance money.
+Business owners took advantage of this to revitalize the local economy: Jimmy Massuci, Jay Landesman, and brothers Dick and Paul Mutrux in particular were credited with instigating development.
+Massuci opened several night spots in the district, Landesman chose it as the new home for his Crystal Palace cabaret theater, and the Mutrux brothers owned the Gaslight Bar.
+The St. Louis Board of Aldermen officially renamed the district on 24 March 1961.
+By 1962, property values in Gaslight Square had tripled.

+A 1962 episode of the American TV drama Route 66 titled "Hey Moth, Come Eat the Flame" was set and filmed inside The Darkside jazz club.

 Gaslight Square was the location of the studios of KDNA, an early community radio station with a countercultural ethos which played music, poetry and spoken word, interviewed musicians, poets, and artists, and ran anti-war and leftist political content.
 It was a predecessor to the community radio music station KDHX.

-Today
+Decline

+The district's decline in the late 1960s was attributed to several factors, including fear of crime, hostility to racial integration, and excessive commercialization.
+The 1964 murder of Lilliian Heller in particular was described as foreshadowing the end.
+Its last remaining pub, O'Connell's, moved from Boyle to Kingshighway in 1972, and the Board of Aldermen officially retired the name in December of that year.

 Many of Gaslight Square's gas lamps were sold to Six Flags during the construction of Six Flags St. Louis in the late 1960s, for use in the park's Missouri section (now 1904 World's Fair).
 Most of them are still in use.

 By the late 1990s, most of the buildings were long gone; those that remained stood open and rapidly deteriorating.

-For the 20–30 years the district was almost completely vacant, with many empty lots and the remaining building dilapidated and empty.
+For the 20–30 years, the district was almost completely vacant, with many empty lots and the remaining building dilapidated and empty.

 In 2005, many properties within Gaslight Square were bought by the development company RJK Inc. 150 units were planned, mostly condominia.
 The new residential properties were meant to sell in the 280k-600k price-range.
 As of 2008, the vacant lots and condemned buildings are no more.
 The district is a mixed density residential community with new single family, row homes, small apartments, and condos.